crystallabs/event_handler/README.md

-Whether `off(handler | hash)` should find the first instance (like it does now) or all instances, and whether `off(wrapper)` should remove all identical wrappers (like it does now) or only the first one is still being considered.
+Whether `off(handler | hash)` should find the first instance (like it does now) or all instances, and whether `off(wrapper)` should remove all identical wrappers (like it does now) or only the first one, is still being considered.

 By index: